 The Next Spring

-In Spring of 2006, we visited a stone yard to see what was available and came upon this display of fresh-on-the-market pavers.
+In Spring of 2006, we visited a stone yard to see what was available and came upon this display of fresh-on-the-market pavers (Unilock Richcliff).
 We fell in love with the juxtaposition of three different colours of pavers combined with black cobblestone edging.

 Although the display pavers were oblong, we noticed that the display board showed them in a square configuration.
 How novel!
 Along with the black cobblestone edge pavers, we both knew right away that this was going to be our new paver walkway!
 Or so we thought.